AshleyPoole/ssllabs-api-wrapper/README.md

 **PM> Install-Package SSLLWrapper**

 ### Wrapper Usage
-When creating a new instance of SSLLWrapper you must supply the API url during the initialization.
+When creating a new instance of SSL Labs wrapper service you must supply the API url during the initialization.
 For example in C# this would be expressed as the following:
 ```C#
 var ssllService = new SSLLWrapper.SSLLService("https://api.dev.ssllabs.com/api/fa78d5a4");